• Decent Work & the Care Economy: Migrant Care Work Corridors from Ethiopia, Uganda and Kenya to Saudi Arabia and the UAE

 Launched on May 28, 2025, ‘Scroll.
 Click.
 Suffer.’ is Equidem’s in-depth investigation into the hidden workforce behind AI and social media—data labellers and content moderators.
-Based on interviews with 113 workers across Colombia, Kenya, and the Philippines, the report exposes the extreme occupational, psychological, sexual, and economic harms faced by those moderating violent content and…
+Based on interviews with 113 workers across Colombia, Ghana, Kenya, and The Philippines, the report exposes the extreme occupational, psychological, sexual, and economic harms faced by those moderating violent content…

 Latest News & Blogs